Train the owner and the dog will follow

 Some of these organisations take people who have never worked with dogs and in some cases not even owned one.
 They put them through a short course and let them out on the unsuspecting general public.
-I often have to follow in after these "behaviourists" then have to work twice as hard to undo the problems these amateurs have created,
+I often have to follow in after these so called "behaviourists".
+Then have to work twice as hard to undo the problems these amateurs create

 I have written an article called the Alpha Myth which effectively debunks the rank reduction process.
 This explains how you can actually get real results over the long term.
 I have many thousands of clients who can attest to that fact.